Tinkoff/angular-open-source-starter/README.md

 3. CI and code coverage are ready, configured to use [Travis](http://travis-ci.org/) and [Coveralls](https://coveralls.io).
-    Just authorize on [Travis](http://travis-ci.org/) with your Github account and enable your repository.
-If you want to have more than one library in your workspace add `COVERALLS_PARALLEL=true` to [Travis](http://travis-ci.org/)
+    Just authorize on [Travis](http://travis-ci.org/) with your Github account and enable your repository and do the same on [Coveralls](https://coveralls.io).
-    Environmental variables.
+    If you want to have more than one library in your workspace add `COVERALLS_PARALLEL=true` to [Travis](http://travis-ci.org/) Environmental variables.

 4. Precommit checks, prettier, linter and all that jazz is there.